spetca/OFDM-Doppler-Radar/README.md

 To Run [ON LINUX]:

-1. Download all .m files and place in same directory
+1. Clone repository to local machine

 2. open two separate terminal sessions

 3. In each start matlab

-4. In a 1 instance of matlab open runOFDMradarRx.m - This script compiles and runs:
+4. In 1 instance of matlab open runOFDMradarRx.m - This script compiles and runs:
 -  runOFDMradarRx.m
 -  velocity1B.m